dpays/esteem8app.github.io/README.md

 # ESTEEM8 Application
 ## Introduction

-This web application built using Polymer and material design.

-[Esteem8 goal](https://github.com/esteem8app/esteem8app.github.io/blob/master/docs/Strategic-objective.md) is to provide the best **light, design and private application** to browse the next generation blockchain based social media plateform called <a target="_blank" href="https://steem.io">Steem</a>.
+* Esteem8 is a [decentralized](https://en.wikipedia.org/wiki/Distributed_economy#/media/File:Centralised-decentralised-distributed.png), autonomous and community driven organization.
+* Esteem8 application is an open-source **light, design, and private** web application to browse Steem.
+* Steem is the first blockchain based social media platform where you earn money by using it.

+See [/docs](https://github.com/esteem8app/esteem8app.github.io/tree/master/docs) for more informations about the project and [system objectives](https://github.com/esteem8app/esteem8app.github.io/blob/master/docs/work-the-system/definition/system-objectives.md) to see it's goal.

 Feel free to read code, copy code, contribute, correct bugs or purpose a new feature.

-ESTEEM8 Organization is [decentralized](https://en.wikipedia.org/wiki/Distributed_economy#/media/File:Centralised-decentralised-distributed.png) and autonomous.

 ## Contributions

-Contributions can get rewarded, see the [contributing kit](https://github.com/esteem8app/esteem8app.github.io/tree/master/docs/contributing-kit) for more informations.
+Contributions are greatly appreciated and can be rewarded, see the [contributing kit](https://github.com/esteem8app/esteem8app.github.io/tree/master/docs/contributing-kit) for more informations.

 ## Screenshots